Which one comes out on top?

 Jami at Tirmidhi 1161, graded Hasan

-Given the weight of such a burden, one would assume a loving wife would willingly participate in making the salvation of her husband and children easier rather than actively fighting and butting heads so that her ego is satisfied in the dunya.
-And yes, a loving husband would willingly work to make his wife feel like obedience to him is not as big of a fitnah.
+Given the weight of such a burden, one would assume a loving wife would willingly participate in making the salvation of her husband and children easier rather than actively fighting and butting heads so that her ego is satisfied.
+And yes, a loving husband would willingly work to make his wife feel like obedience to him is not as big of a fitnah (by being a competent leader).
 However, having the ideal spouse is not a prerequisite to do the job that is expected of us, and the absence of a perfect spouse does not lift the burden that we face before Allah to fulfill the role we have been individually decreed to fulfill.
 Ultimately, we will be facing Allah’s judgment alone.

 O you who have believed, indeed, among your wives and your children are enemies to you, so beware of them.
 But if you pardon and overlook and forgive – then indeed, Allah is Forgiving and Merciful.